 Laughter is one of the most important things I bring to my own day.
 In 2019, the joy I enjoyed with the team was often cracking jokes with my engineering partner Marcus or picking on myself about something at the outset of a meeting.
 As everyone’s shoulders move down away from their ears for a minute, the team settles in for a more serious conversation.

 I do this with my teams.
 With peers.
 With candidates if I can.
-(I’d do it more with the leadership team if they were responsive…but alas, not so at Klarna.)

 If we are going to do good work…

 If we are going to spend this much time doing this work…

 If we want to take the serious things seriously but also make room for risk and failure…